Fees for participation in the SmartNet Erasmus MSc Programme amount to:

 The participation fee does not cover:

-- Travel costs from the student’s origin, and travel costs for the mobility between ASTON, TSP-TPT and UoA in the corresponding semesters of the programme
+- Travel costs from the student’s origin, and travel costs for the mobility between ASTON, TSP-TP and UoA in the corresponding semesters of the programme

 - Travel document costs (passport, visas), accommodation and living expenses, or other personal costs (e.g. study books printing and stationery, photocopies etc.)

 SmartNet is supported by the Erasmus+ programme of the European Union with a limited number of EMJMD scholarships for top-ranked applicants.
-About 22 EMJMD scholarships will be available every year, for the next three years, starting from the academic year 2018-2019 (i.e. 4 for Programme Country students and 18 for Partner country students).
-From the Partner Country category, approximately 5 out of the 18 scholarships, will be specifically reserved to the following targeted regions, each year:
+About 23 EMJMD scholarships will be available for the 2020-2022 intake (i.e. 4 for Programme Country students and 19 for Partner country students).
+From the Partner Country category, approximately 5 out of the 19 scholarships, will be specifically reserved for the following targeted regions:

 - ENI East (Region 2): Armenia, Azerbaijan, Belarus, Georgia, Moldova, Territory of Ukraine as recognized by international law.